Synthetixio/SIPs/content/sccp/sccp-227.md

 <!--"If you can't explain it simply, you don't understand it well enough."
 Provide a simplified and layman-accessible explanation of the SCCP.-->

-This SCCP proposes to increase atomic twap window from 1 minute to 30 minutes.
+This SCCP proposes to increase atomic twap window to 30 minutes from 1 minute.

 ## Abstract